jatutert/Vagrant/README.md

 ## More Info

-Vagrant configuration files go to [Vagrant docs](https://developer.hashicorp.com/vagrant/docs)
+More information on Vagrant configuration files can be found on [Vagrant docs](https://developer.hashicorp.com/vagrant/docs)

 ## License / Copyright / Trademarks
 > - Vagrant by Hashicorp Inc. (hashicorp.com)